Harshal7797/Java-Trading_Application/README.md

   - `Controller` : Parse user inputs and then calls the corresponding service method.
   - `Service` : This component is knows as Business logic.
 In computer software a business logic is the part of program that encodes the real-world` business rules` that determines how data can be created, stored and changed.`Business Rules` describe the operation, definitions and constraints that apply to an organization.
   - `Dao` : Data Access Object which handles various object.
 DAO is used to map the retrieved information from `IEX Cloud` and then latter use it to persist data into `PSQL` database.
-  - `SpringBoot: webservlet/TomCat and IoC`
+  - `SpringBoot: webservlet/TomCat and IoC` : Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
   - `PSQL` - PostgrSQL, also know as postgres, is a free and open-source relational database management system `RDBMS`.
 It takes the information from DAO and store it into `PSQL` database using DataSouce (JDBC Connection).
   - `IEX`  - Investors  Exchange is a stock exchange based in United States.
 For this Application we use `IEX Cloud` is a flexible financial data platform connecting a wide array of developers with curated financial data.
 It also offers an API service, allowing developers to query US and Canadian Stock Data.